gitcoinco/Kudos721Contract/DEPLOY.md

 ## Deploy Kudos tokens on the blockchain

+First off, do you really need to deploy the Kudos contract again?
+In most cases, you can just use the [existing Kudos contracts](https://github.com/gitcoinco/Kudos721Contract/blob/master/DEPLOY.md#django-app-deployment)...

 The latest code is on [Github](https://github.com/mbeacom/gitcoin-erc721/tree/master).

 The Kudos tokens need to exist on the blockchain before they can show up on the Gitcoin website.
 The architecture design is "blockchain-first", meaning that the contract and Kudos are completely independent from the Gitcoin site.
 Anyone can access them using web3 or Open Sea.